kyverno/KDP/proposals/per_policy_webhook_configurations.md

 There are three dimensions for this feature:

-a. offer users the option to configure webooks' attributes via `matchConditions` based on the policy settings, can be later extended to `namespaceSelector`
+a. configure `matchConditions` in validatingwebhookconfiguration via `webhookMatchConditions` based on the policy definition
-b. register webhooks based on the policy type, specifically to configure the `scope` attribute of webhooks for namespaced policies
+b. register webhook's scope based on the policy type, specifically to configure the `scope` attribute of the validatingwebhookconfiguration for namespaced policies
-c. `operations`
+c. configure rule operations in validatingwebhookconfiguration based on `operations` defined in a Kyverno rule

 **a. configure the webhooks' `matchConditions` via CEL expressions (requires Kubernetes 1.27+)**